snoop1st/University_Projects/README.md

 ![Logo](https://www.aueb.gr/press/logos/2_AUEB-white-HR.jpg)
 # Projects from university
-This repository includes all the exercises and projects implemented by my team and myself.
+This repository includes all the exercises and projects implemented by my team and myself during our courses in AUEB.